All the information you need to help increase the redistribution of surplus food, in one place.

 Not-for-profit redistribution organisations: Bread and Butter Thing / City Harvest / Community Shop / FareShare / His Church / Plan Zheroes / The Real Junk Food Project / The Trussell Trust / UK Harvest

 Not-for-profit redistribution platforms: FruPro / Neighbourly / Olio / Waste Knot

 Commercial: Approved FoodCompany Shop / Too Good To Go

 Hospitality and food service: British Beer and Pub Association / Chartered Institute of Environmental Health / Sustainable Restaurant Association / UKHospitality

-Defra has made available £4.85m of new funding through the Resource Action Fund, administered by WRAP.
-The COVID-19 Emergency Surplus Food Grant aims to assist surplus food redistributors in overcoming challenges that they are currently facing in obtaining surplus food from food businesses (such as retailers and food manufacturers) and distributing this to people in need or those considered vulnerable.
+Defra made available £4.85m of new funding through the Resource Action Fund, administered by WRAP.
+The COVID-19 Emergency Surplus Food Grant aimed to assist surplus food redistributors in overcoming challenges that they faced in obtaining surplus food from food businesses (such as retailers and food manufacturers) and distributing this to people in need or those considered vulnerable.